Bayern Munich 2-0 Sao Paulo: Battling Bavarians dispatch Brazilians in Audi Cup semi-final

 The breakthrough seemed to ignite Guardiola’s side and another eye-catching move involving Mandzukic, Ribery and Lahm nearly gifted Robben a goal but the delivery was just out of reach.

-A host of substitutions from both managers disrupted the flow of the game before Mandzukic came close to doubling the lead from a tight angle but was denied by the Sao Paulo's inspired Brazilian goalkeeper.
+A host of substitutions from both managers disrupted the flow of the game before Mandzukic came close to doubling the lead from a tight angle but was denied by the Austrian goalkeeper.

-The strength in depth at the Allianz Arena was highlighted as Thomas Muller, Xherdan Shaqiri and Jerome Boateng were all brought on from the bench during a fairly low-key and pedestrian-paced second period.
+The strength in depth at the Allianz Arena was highlighted as Thomas Muller, Xherdan Shaqiri and Jerome Boateng were all sprung from the bench during a fairly low-key and pedestrian paced second period.

 And it was two substitutes who combined to double the hosts’ advantage.
-Shaqiri broke free from midfield and unleashed a thunderous effort that rebounded off the post, but Weiser was on hand to slot home.
+Shaqiri broke free from midfield and although he saw his thunderous shot crash off the woodwork, Weiser was on hand to slot home.

-However, that wasn’t the end of the action as Boateng’s clumsy challenge saw the referee point to the spot.
-But, having been in such fine form, Ceni couldn’t cap an excellent personal performance with a goal as Neuer guessed right to parry his opposite number's penalty to safety.
+However, that wasn’t the end of the action as Boateng’s clumsy challenge thatresulted in the referee pointing to the spot, but Ceni couldn’t cap a fine personal performance with a goal as Neuer guessed right to parry it to safety.

-Sao Paulo will now face AC Milan tomorrow evening while Bayern Munich take on Manchester City in the tournament final.
+Sao Paulo will now face AC Milan on Thursday evening, while Bayern Munich will take on Manchester City in the tournament finale.

 FC Bayern München